-In order to facilitate the process, Telegraf was designed as a lightweight, plugin-driven collection that can run on your hosts, collecting data about your systems and applications, or it can operate remotely, scraping data via endpoints exposed by your applications.
+To facilitate the process, Telegraf was designed as a lightweight, plugin-driven collection agent that can either run on your hosts (collecting data about your systems and applications) or operate remotely (scraping data via endpoints exposed by your applications).

 See below TICK Stack architecture:

 Telegraf SNMP Plugin configuration

 In order to monitor specific devices, the set of desired OIDs for these devices must be configured in the plugin.
 As a starting point, you can use the influx_snmp plugin.